DevExpress-Examples/asp-net-mvc-upload-control-bind-to-model/Readme.md

 # Upload Control for ASP.NET MVC -  Registration form with model binding support

-This example demonstrates how to bind [UploadControl](https://docs.devexpress.com/AspNetMvc/8977/components/file-management/file-upload) (its posted files) with a `Model` property.
+This example demonstrates how to bind [UploadControl](https://docs.devexpress.com/AspNetMvc/8977/components/file-management/file-upload) (its posted files) to a `Model` property.

 ```csharp
 public ActionResult Index(UserModel modelDTO) {